OZoneSQT/Embedded-System/Arduino/Labs/Lab3/README.md

 Christopher McArthur | `40004257`

 ## Introduction
 - Problem Statement: Build a simulated car which reverses on detection of any object infront of it.
 One Arduino is responsible for the object detection and the second is responsible for motor control.
 This setup requires for communication between the two.
+Motors (LEDs in practice) are wired to an HBridge amplifying the Arduino's 5Vs.
 - Abbreviations and Acronyms
   - LED == Light Emiting Diode
   - DDRx, PBn, etc...
 Registers names